cod3hulk/recommendationservice/README.md

 # Product Recommendation Service
-Simple product recommendation service for storing and retrieving product recommendations for customers
+Simple product recommendation service for storing and retrieving product recommendations of customers